 > Previous year question papers: Incorporating the practice of solving previous year question papers is an invaluable step in your CLAT exam preparation, offering insight into the exam’s pattern and helping you refine your skills for a successful performance

-> Quora: Quite a handful of intellects are actively involved in Quora and have their very own pages where they choose and talk on various topics, including law and related topics and exams such as AILET, CLAT, LSAT, CLAT, and so on.
-The students have to determine a few who can assist them with their law exam preparation.
+> Quora: Quite a handful of intellectuals are actively involved in Quora and have their very own pages where they choose and talk on various topics, including law and related topics, and exams such as AILET, CLAT, LSAT, CLAT, and so on.
+The students have to determine who can assist them with their law exam preparation.
 Furthermore, the platform also permits the candidate to ask questions, which may be responded to by a professional.

 > YouTube: This is probably the most well-known platform.
-YouTube is visited by pupils of all kinds, including CLAT aspirants to gain supplementary aid or to clear doubts about some topics which they find difficult.
+YouTube is visited by pupils of all kinds, including CLAT aspirants, to gain supplementary aid or to clear doubts about some topics that they find difficult.

 > Blogs: A lot of educationists, professionals, and law professors operate personal blogs that deal with law exam preparation.
 The student may have to spend a few bucks to view these sites and check if they see anything helpful linked to their law exam preparation.